Analysis: UW Huskies’ diluted run defense is more than a four-game fluke

 Extra point

-- UW’s game at rival Oregon on Saturday will kick off at 1 p.m. and be broadcast on FOX, the Pac-12 announced Sunday.
+- UW’s game at rival Oregon on Saturday will kick off at 1 p.m. and be broadcast on Fox, the Pac-12 announced Sunday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.